 RBCA Webinar Series Bundle Webinar Bundle Link

-The fee is $89 per person.
+The fee for this webinar is $89 per person.
 After registering you will receive an email within a few hours with information about how to access the webinar.
 In addition to the webinar, you'll get 7-day access to a recording of the webinar.

 Dr. Atul M. Salhotra is an internationally recognized expert in the qualitative and quantitative behavior of chemicals in the environment; assessment of human and ecological risk from chemicals; statistical analysis of data; development of environmental policies related to chemicals, and regulatory negotiations regarding contaminated sites.
 His expertise and opinions are sought after and trusted by regulators, industries, and the courts by virtue of his having developed risk based decision making programs for the management of chemically impacted sites for USEPA, fifteen states in US and countries outside the US.

 Dr. Salhotra has conducted training courses in over 25 states and 10 countries related to the management of contaminated soil, groundwater, air, lakes and rivers.
 Over 7,000 individuals (practicing engineers, consultants, regulators, decision makers, and responsible parties) have attended his courses, and their careers have benefited from the training received.
 These courses include the fate and transport of chemicals in the environment, human and ecological risk assessment, site assessment and other aspects.

 Since 1998, Dr. Salhotra has been involved in several projects in Israel.
 As a consultant to the Israel Ministry of Environment Water, he has developed the guidance document for the management of contaminated sites referred to as the Israel Risk Based Corrective Action Program.
 His clients include several Israeli consulting companies, developers, trade groups and public and private organizations.